 Even if you don’t need the optimizer tool in RotoQL, there are still useful player metrics to exploit.
 You can leverage the insights it provides to gain an advantage in any form of sports gaming.

 Picking the appropriate pricing plan for your game

 RotoQL offers several pricing plans, with each subscription tier adding significant features and functionality.
 In total, they offer six different subscription packages.

 Is there a RotoQL free trial?

 Free, Express, & Express Plus (not shown in the image below) plans are only supported through their mobile app (RotoQL Express).
-The three upper tiers (Premium, Pro, & VIP) support mobile but also provide access to the feature-rich desktop application.
+The three upper tiers (Premium, Pro, & VIP) support mobile but also provide access to the feature-rich web-based application.

 Breaking down the mobile-only subscription plans

 If you're on a budget, or only want to use the mobile-ready DFS tools, a Free, Express, or Express Plus plans may fit the bill.
 You can access all of these plans by downloading RotoQL Express from either the Google Play Store or iTunes.